Hans Rosling: Work in healthcare

 Rosling spent two decades studying outbreaks of konzo, a paralytic disease, in remote rural areas across Africa and supervised more than ten PhD students.
 His work with Julie Cliff, Johannes Mårtensson, Per Lundqvist, and Bo Sörbo found that outbreaks occur among hunger-stricken rural populations in Africa where a diet dominated by insufficiently processed cassava results in simultaneous malnutrition and high dietary cyanide intake.

 Rosling's research also concerned other links between economic development, agriculture, poverty and health.
+He worked as full-time consultant to the Swedish International Development Cooperation Agency (Sida) on primary health care from 1984 to 1990 and then as their consultant on HIV until 1994, traveling often to Sida program countries.
+He was at this time based at the Maternal and Child Care Department (International) at Uppsala University.
 He was a health adviser to the World Health Organization, UNICEF and several aid agencies.
 In 1993 he was one of the initiators of Médecins Sans Frontières in Sweden.
 At Karolinska Institutet he was head of the Division of International Health (IHCAR) from 2001 to 2007.
 As chairman of the Karolinska International Research and Training Committee (1998–2004), he started health research collaborations with universities in Asia, Africa, the Middle East, and Latin America.
 He started new courses on global health and co-authored a textbook on global health that promotes a fact-based worldview.